Frequently asked questions about

 Kansas has a minimum loss ratio requirement of 60%.
 But under the terms of Kansas Statute 40-2, 193, this only applies to short-term coverage if any monthly administrative fees are excluded from the medical loss ratio calculation.

-- Blue Cross Blue Shield of Kansas City
+- Blue Cross Blue Shield of Kansas City (Johnson and Wyandotte counties only)

 - The North River Insurance Company

-- Pan-Am Life Insurance Company
+- Pan-American Life Insurance Company

 - United States Fire Insurance Company